platyplus/platyplus/charts/hasura-backend-plus/README.md

 This chart will install Postgresql, Minio, Hasura and Hasura Backend Plus (HBP).

-It will also create the default traefik routes to HBP and Hasura with a valid Let's Encrypt certificate.
+It will also create the default Traefik routes to HBP and Hasura with a valid Let's Encrypt certificate managed by cert-manager.

 ## TL;DR